 Regulatory technology — RegTech — applies software, machine learning, and data analytics to automate compliance processes that were previously manual, expensive, and error-prone.
-Global financial institutions spend over $200 billion annually on compliance.
+Industry analysts estimate global financial institutions spend hundreds of billions annually on compliance.
 RegTech emerged as a way to reduce this cost while improving accuracy and coverage.
-From KYC identity verification to real-time AML transaction monitoring, RegTech has become a critical part of the financial services infrastructure.
-This guide explains what RegTech is, how it works, key use cases, and the leading providers.
+From KYC identity verification to real-time AML transaction monitoring, RegTech has become a part of the financial services infrastructure.
+This guide explains what RegTech is, how it works, key use cases, and the major providers.

 What Is RegTech?